Is Google Pay Safe? This Is What You Need to Understand

 - If the automatic lock function on your phone is turned off, all your account numbers are removed from Google Pay

 Over and above these security measures, Google also does not send your credit card details to the merchant when purchasing their goods.
-Instead, the system creates a virtual account number for all of your individual transactions.
+Instead, the system creates a virtual account number (often called a token) for every individual transaction.
 This virtual account number is sent to the merchant’s payment system.

 Essentially, this is based on the same technology used in credit card chips.
 Each virtual account number cannot be re-used.
-So if a hacker attempts to steal credit card information from a merchant’s server, these virtual account numbers won’t work.
+So if a hacker attempts to steal credit card information from a merchant’s server, these virtual account numbers won’t work for future purchases.
+On top of that, Google Pay works hand-in-hand with your device’s built-in security, think fingerprint, face ID, or PIN, so even if someone gets your phone, they can’t easily make payments without unlocking it first.

 Where Can You Use Google Pay?